codio-content/cs-intro-python-fundamentals/.guides/content/Printing-7c68.md

 ----------

 ## Newline Character
 The `print` command automatically adds a newline character each time you use it.
 This is the default behavior.
 The code below will not print the two words on the same line.
+Enter the code below (or copy/paste the code) and click the `TRY IT` button.

 ```python
 print("Hello")